BayashiPascal/SDSIA/README.md

 # SDSIA (Synthetic Data Set for Image Analysis)

-SDSIA is a Python module to generate synthetic data sets for image analysis.
+SDSIA is a Python module to generate synthetic data sets for image analysis, and a C library to manipulate these data sets.

-The goal of this tool is to provide a way to easily generate data sets of images used by image analysis softwares or algorithms, in a context of learning or development.
+The goal of the Python module is to provide a way to easily generate data sets of images used by image analysis softwares or algorithms, in a context of learning or development.

 The generation of the images is made using the 3D rendering software POV-Ray.
 This software uses text scripts to defined the scene to render, so it's very easy to parameterize a script to create variations of a given scene.
 The Python module then render as many samples as needed in the set, each time using different parameters' value.